daormar/debasher/doc/design_doc_resident.md

   `HEARTBEAT_TIMEOUT_SECS`.
 A program sets the timeout of its `Supervisor` in the computational specifications of that process, `heartbeat_timeout_s`, in seconds, the same way as the limits of a node (see "Limits of a node").
+- **Startup deadline**: from each launch until its first heartbeat, a node's silence is measured against its startup deadline instead (Glossary), kept in `_starting` and applied by `_silence_limit`: from its launch the node restores its checkpoint, runs `initialize_runtime()` and replays its input log before its threads start, and that can take much longer than the interval between two heartbeats.
+The first heartbeat still comes one `HEARTBEAT_INTERVAL_SECONDS` after the threads start, not at once: it resets the relaunch budget (see "Relaunching a downed node"), so it has to show that the node has run healthy for a while, not only that it started; sent at once, it would reset the budget of a node whose reader fails on the first live message after every relaunch, such as one past a gap in its sequence numbers that no relaunch can fill, and that node would be relaunched for ever.
+A node gives it in its computational specifications, `startup_timeout_s`, which the engine passes to the `Supervisor` in `NODE_STARTUP_TIMEOUT_SECS` (see "Ports from the engine"); the `startup_timeout_s` of the `Supervisor` itself, `STARTUP_TIMEOUT_SECS`, is the deadline of every node that gives none; and neither is ever shorter than `HEARTBEAT_TIMEOUT_SECS`, which is also the deadline when neither is given.
+  A long deadline delays only the detection of a node that is alive and silent at startup: a node that crashes during its startup, for example on the same record at every replay, is declared down at once by the PID-based fast path below, and uses up its relaunch attempts as before.
 - **Monotonic clock**: every time kept to measure the silence of a node is taken from the monotonic clock (`time.monotonic()`), never from the wall clock, which can jump forward (an NTP correction, a machine coming back from